-Welcome to a genealogy book club just for you: The Genealogy Gems Book Club!
-Here we share the best genealogy and family history books for you to devour.
-Follow the blog posts and hear from the authors on The Genealogy Gems Podcast.
+Welcome to a book club just for those who love family history!
+Here we share our top picks for fiction and nonfiction from authors around the world.
+These books all have something for us to love: stories about the search for family and identity, stories about family relationships, stories about fascinating periods in history.
+These books inspire us to keep discovering and writing our own family stories.
+Follow our Book Club blog posts and hear from the authors on The Genealogy Gems Podcast.
 Join in the conversation on our Facebook page (#genealogybookclub).
 Looking for how-to books?
 Check out our companion list of how-to genealogy titles.

 We thank you in advance for purchasing our book recommendations through the links on our site.
 When you do, you help support the FREE Genealogy Gems Book Club and podcast.